 National Weather Service Raleigh NC

-Strong high pressure aloft will extend across the region through
+High pressure will build across the Middle Atlantic states through

 .NEAR TERM /THROUGH TONIGHT/...